 Speakertable to transcription: The stylesheet that is found under the menu item „File > New from speakertable…“ generates a new transcription from a speaker table.
 The entry can be left empty; an internal default stylesheet will be used.

-Transcription to format table: The stylesheet that is found under the menu item „Format > Apply stylesheet“, is used to format the transcription.
+Transcription to format table: The stylesheet that is found under the menu item „Format > Apply stylesheet“ is used to format the transcription.
 The entry can be left empty; an internal default stylesheet will be used.

 Free stylesheet visualization: This stylesheet is found under the menu item „File > Visualization > Free stylesheet visualization“.

-HIAT utterance list to HTML: This stylesheet is found under the menu item „Segmentation > HIAT Segmentation > Utterance List (HTML).
+HIAT utterance list to HTML: This stylesheet is found under the menu item „Segmentation > HIAT Segmentation > Utterance List (HTML)”.

 In order to change the entries, click on the respective Change... button.
 A file window will allow you to select the particular stylesheet.

 3. Segmentation: In the tab „Segmentation“ you can define settings for segmentation.
 These settings affect several menu items of the Transcription menu.
-In 'Preferred „Segmentation' you can set your preferred segmentation algorithm.
-In 'Finite „State Machines' you can define custom Finite State Machines for the segmentation algorithms.
+In „Preferred Segmentation” you can set your preferred segmentation algorithm.
+In „Finite State Machines” you can define custom Finite State Machines for the segmentation algorithms.